Nevada Medicaid Personal Care Services Program: Benefits & Eligibility

 Utilizing Miller Trusts, often called Qualified Income Trusts, is a common strategy used to lower an applicant’s monthly countable income for long-term care Medicaid eligibility.
 Essentially, “excess” income is deposited into the trust, no longer counting as income.
 Miller Trusts, unfortunately, are not permitted for applicants to become income-eligible for the Personal Care Services Program.

-When persons have assets over the limits, trusts are an option.
-Irrevocable Funeral Trusts are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
+When persons have assets over the limits, Irrevocable Funeral Trusts are an option.
+These are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
 Medicaid-Compliant Annuities, which turn countable assets into a stream of income, is another option.
 There are many other planning strategies available when the applicant has assets exceeding the limit.

 How to Apply for the Personal Care Services Program